Glossary

 Instruction Sets

-Instruction Sets provide a way of organizing instructions and setting permissions on those instructions.
+Instruction Sets provide a way of organizing Instructions and setting permissions on those Instructions.
 They can be created, modified and deleted from the 1E Administration console.

 Instrumentation data